drbarzaga/React-Toolkit/README.md

 - **[Superstruct](https://docs.superstructjs.org/)**: A simple and composable way to validate data in JavaScript and TypeScript.
 - **[Vest](https://vestjs.dev/)**: A validations framework inspired by unit testing libraries.
 - **[Zod](https://zod.dev/)**: A TypeScript-first schema declaration and validation library.

-### GraphQL

-- **[Apollo Client](https://www.apollographql.com/docs/react/)**: A comprehensive state management library for JavaScript that enables you to manage both local and remote data with GraphQL.
-- **[Relay](https://relay.dev/)**: A JavaScript framework for building data-driven React applications powered by GraphQL.

 ### Bundlers